Ian-Fogelman/Ian-blog/_posts/2020-05-19-SQL Server and Python Machine Learning.markdown

 <br>
 Today we will be utalizing the new feature in 2017+ SQL Server enviornments, machine learning via Python native script execution.
 In this tutorial we will recap how to load a Pickle file into a SQL server database stored as binary data.
 Retreive that file and load it as a machine learning model and apply the model predictions to our SQL Server data.
 So the steps to achieve our predicts are as follows:

-I. Create a Table to hold our binary Models
+I. Create a Table to hold our binary Models<br>
 II.
-Create a table to hold our machine learning data III.
-Create a procedure to load our pickled model into the ML table IV.
-Fire stored procedure to load the pickle file
+Create a table to hold our machine learning data<br>
+III.
+Create a procedure to load our pickled model into the ML table<br>
+IV.
+Fire stored procedure to load the pickle file<br>
-V. Create another stored procedure to take in our SQL server data and model and return a result set VI.
+V. Create another stored procedure to take in our SQL server data and model and return a result set<br>
+VI.
 Compare the result set from the model to our data
 <br>
 <br>